cl-tim/signata-mfa-docs/README.md

 * Modification/Configuration of Certificate Templates for Signata to be able to request certificates for users.
 * A server within your network that the Signata service can be installed on to, and IIS also enabled for use as a reverse proxy.

-This documentation aims to provide guidance for configuration of the services in the most simple and optimal manner.
+These documents aim to provide guidance for configuration of the services in the most simple and optimal manner.

-### Standalone Table of Contents
+### Table of Contents

 * [Standalone Server Installation Guide](guide-standalone-server-installation.md)
 * [Standalone Client Installation Guide](guide-standalone-client-installation.md)